marcusoftnet/marcusoftnet.github.io/_posts/2014-05-07-repost-beyond-callbacks-or-how-koa-helps-me-code-better.md

 ### Install Node 11.9 or higher

 The easiest way I have found to do this is using the [nvm node package](http://npmjs.org/package/nvm).
 This let’s you install several versions of Node on your machine and easy switch between them.
-Here’s what you need to do, provided that you have [Node ](http://www.nodejs.org/)installed.
+Here’s what you need to do, provided that you have [Node](http://www.nodejs.org/)installed.

 - Install nvm (`npm install nvm –g`)
 - Install a version of node later than 11.9 (`nvm install 0.11.12` for example).
 That command also switches over to the 0.11.12 version, so that is the version you are using after the installation is complete.